Read Philosopher Club Membership with voice, context, and method in the same frame.

 6. Ethical Commitment: Ethics play a central role in practical philosophy.
 Philosopher Club Membership's method, temperament, and pressure on later philosophy matter more than a biographical label.

-The anchors here are Categorize and comment on the various notions of a philosopher, Categorizing Notions of a Philosopher, and A Spectrum of Thought.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
+Keep Categorize and comment on the various notions of a philosopher, Categorizing Notions of a Philosopher, and A Spectrum of Thought in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.

 1. Which philosopher is considered a “Foundational Philosopher” and is known for their dialogues?